waveywaves/spinnaker-cdevents-uffizzi/README.md

 ### Setup the flow for Tekton CDEvents propogation

+1. Create the Secret, Service Account, Role, RoleBinding and Pipeline.
+2. Create TriggerTemplate with PipelineRun which will trigger the Pipeline
+3. Create TriggerBinding and update TriggerTemplate to take in the commit from which the build needs to be completed.
+4. Create Trigger.
+Create EventListener.
+Reference the Trigger in the EventListener.

 ## CloudEvents Providers

 These providers are extra tools installed for us to better propogate CDEvents throughtout the entire system.